Skip to main content

 Maximum number of employees who can fill this position as measured in full-time equivalency (FTE) units.
 An FTE unit is the percentage of time someone works relative to full-time (1.0 = 100%).
 For example, the FTE value for an employee who works three days of a five-day week would be 0.6.

-Occupied FTE
+Filled FTE

 Number of employees who currently occupy this position in FTE units.
 If the Position Control field in your Human Resources Profile is set to Y-Use Position Control, the occupancy of a position cannot exceed its authorized FTE value.